mandalanindita/-ASR-project-intern-IITKGP/ASR_Frame_Level_Language_Identification_in_Code_Mixed_Audio/README.md

  - There are no publications on frame level language identification in code-mixed audio except for the one submission by Vocapia-LIMSI in a competition.
  - No official public datasets are avaialable for frame level language identification in code-mixed audio.
+ - Both the Baseline and the Vocapia-LIMSI submissions are very vague and not

  ## Future Work
  - As there are are no prior work available on frame level language identification in code-mixed audio, and no publicly availalbe datasets, we have to start from scratch.